Las Vegas Valley: Boundaries

 The valley is contained in the Las Vegas Valley landform.
-This includes the cities of Las Vegas, North Las Vegas, and Henderson, and the unincorporated towns of Summerlin South, Paradise, Spring Valley, Sunrise Manor, Enterprise, Winchester, and Whitney.
+This includes the cities of Las Vegas, North Las Vegas and Henderson, and the unincorporated towns of Summerlin South, Paradise, Spring Valley, Sunrise Manor, Enterprise, Winchester and Whitney.
 The valley is located within the larger metropolitan area, as the metropolitan area covers all of Clark County including parts that do not fall within the valley.

 The government of Clark County has an "Urban Planning Area" of Las Vegas.
 This definition is a roughly rectangular area, about 20 mi from east to west and 30 mi from north to south.
-Notable exclusions from the "Urban Planning Area" include Red Rock, Blue Diamond, and Mount Charleston.
+Notable exclusions from the "Urban Planning Area" include Red Rock, Blue Diamond and Mount Charleston.

 The Las Vegas Metropolitan Police Department is the largest police department in the valley and the state and exercises jurisdiction in the entire county.
 There are approximately 3,000 police officers who cover the city of Las Vegas; unincorporated areas; the town of Laughlin, about 90 mi from Downtown Las Vegas; and desert, park, and mountain areas within Clark County.
 The department does not exercise primary jurisdiction in areas with separate police forces such as North Las Vegas, Henderson, Boulder City, Nellis Air Force Base and the Paiute reservation.

 The metropolitan area was created for the 1970 census when it only included Clark County.
-In 2000, the metropolitan area was changed to include Nye County, Nevada, and Mohave County, Arizona, but it later returned to only being Clark County.
+In 2000, the metropolitan area was changed to include Nye County, Nevada and Mohave County, Arizona, but it later returned to only being Clark County.

 The Office of Management and Budget has designated Clark County as the Las Vegas-Henderson-Paradise, NV Metropolitan Statistical Area.
 The United States Census Bureau ranked the Las Vegas-Henderson-Paradise, NV Metropolitan Statistical Area as the 31st most populous metropolitan statistical area of the United States as of July 1, 2012.

-The Office of Management and Budget has further designated the Las Vegas-Henderson-Paradise, NV Metropolitan Statistical Area as a component of the more extensive Las Vegas–Henderson, NV–AZ CSA, the 27th most populous combined statistical area and the 30th most populous primary statistical area of the United States as of July 1, 2012.
+The Office of Management and Budget has further designated the Las Vegas-Henderson-Paradise, NV Metropolitan Statistical Area as a component of the more extensive Las Vegas–Henderson, NV CSA, the 27th most populous combined statistical area and the 30th most populous primary statistical area of the United States as of July 1, 2012.